MicrosoftDocs/learn/learn-pr/student-evangelism/compare-two-samples-by-bootstrapping/includes/01-introduction.md

 ## Learning objectives

+In the following module you will learn:

-- Study A/B Tests and how to run an A/B Test.
+- The fundamentals of A/B tests and how to run an A/B test.
-- Prove causality with Randomized Controlled Trial (RCTs).
+- How to prove causality with randomized controlled trial (RCTs).
-- Understand The Bootstrap: The idea behind it, what it is, and why it works.
+- Understand the bootstrap method: The idea behind it, what it is, and why it works.
-- Learn about Confidence Intervals: Understanding confidence levels, generating confidence intervals, and how to use them to estimate unknown parameters.
+- Learn about confidence intervals: Understanding confidence levels, generating confidence intervals, and how to use them to estimate unknown parameters.